csvinay/edge-server-program/README.md

 Final Output = dataset.csv file is read and all the points are published to the server.

 ## Run the Projcet

+NOTE: All the code has been well commented and structured and there are two variables which have to be unique:
+* topic = "datarow" in both server.py and edge.py.
+Incase there is any problem, change the topic to much more unique value accordingly
+* client_id="1259396904" in server.py.
+This is used to retain the session when there is any disturbance and has to be unique.
+Incase there is any problem, change the client_id to much more unique value accordingly.

 First we have to run the `server.py` program so that it connects to the external broker and can wait for the edge program to publish the data.